Learning Fitness Functions for Machine Programming: Related Work

 An alternative to formal methods for MP is to use machine learning (ML).
 Machine learning differs from traditional formal program synthesis in that it generally does not provide correctness guarantees.
 Instead, ML-driven MP approaches are usually only \emph{probabilistically} correct, i.e., their results are derived from sample data relying on statistical significance~\cite{Murphy:2012:mitpress}.
 Such ML approaches tend to explore software program generation using an objective function.
 Objective functions are used to guide an ML system's exploration of a problem space to find a solution.

 More recently, there has been a surge of research exploring ML-based MP using neural networks (NNs).
-For example, In \cite{deepcoder}, the authors train a neural network with input-output examples to predict the probabilities of the functions that are most likely to be used in a program.
-Raychev et al.~\yrcite{raychev14} take a different approach and use an n-gram model to predict the functions that are most likely to complete a partially constructed program.
-Bunel et al. \yrcite{bunel18} explore a unique approach that combines reinforcement learning (RL) with a supervised model to find semantically correct programs.
-These are only a few of the works in MP space using neural networks~\cite{npi, cai17}.
+For example, in \cite{deepcoder}, the authors train a neural network with input-output examples to predict the probabilities of the functions that are most likely to be used in a program.
+Raychev et al.~\cite{raychev14} take a different approach and use an n-gram model to predict the functions that are most likely to complete a partially constructed program.
+Robustfill~\cite{robustfill} encodes input-output examples using a series of recurrent neural networks (RNN), and generates the the program using another RNN one token at a time.
+Bunel et al.~\cite{bunel18} explore a unique approach that combines reinforcement learning (RL) with a supervised model to find semantically correct programs.
+These are only a few of the works in the MP space using neural networks~\cite{npi, cai17, Chen18}.

-As demonstrated by Becker and Gottschlich~\yrcite{aip}, genetic algorithms also show promise for MP.
-Real et al.~\yrcite{real18} subsequently demonstrated that genetic algorithms can generate accurate image classifiers.
+Significant research has been done in the field of genetic programming~\cite{stackgp, lgp, allgp} whose goal is to find a solution in the form of a complete or partial program for a given specification.
+Prior work in this field has tended to focus on either the representation of programs or operators during the evolution process.
+Real et al.~\cite{real18} recently demonstrated that genetic algorithms can generate accurate image classifiers.
 Their approach produced a state-of-the-art classifier for CIFAR-10~\cite{cifar10} and ImageNet~\cite{imagenet} datasets.
-Moreover, genetic algorithms have been exploited to successfully automate the neural architecture optimization process~\cite{salimans17, such17, liu17, santientlabs}.
+Moreover, genetic algorithms have been exploited to successfully automate the neural architecture optimization process~\cite{salimans17, such17, liu17, santientlabs, real2020automlzero}.
 Even with this notable progress, genetic algorithms can be challenging to use due to the complexity of hand-crafting fitness functions that guide the search.

-While genetic algorithms have had demonstrable success in their practical application~\cite{Korns2011, such17, Read:2018:dblp}, an open challenge is in creating simple, yet effective fitness functions.
-Contrary to this goal, fitness function complexity tends to increase proportionally with the problem being solved.
-In this paper, we explore an approach to automatically generate these fitness functions by representing their structure with a neural network, making the following technical contributions: \begin{itemize} \item {\em Fitness Function:} Our fundamental contribution is in the automation of fitness functions for genetic algorithms.
-To the best of our knowledge, our work is the {\em first} of its kind to use a neural network as a genetic algorithm's fitness function for software generation.

-\item {\em Convergence:} A secondary contribution is in our utilization of local neighborhood search to improve the convergence of approximately correct candidate solutions.
-We demonstrate its efficacy empirically.
+We claim that our proposed approach is the first of its kind to automate the generation of fitness functions.